Heymdall/AngularJS-Toaster/README.md

 **AngularJS Toaster** is an AngularJS port of the **toastr** non-blocking notification jQuery library.
 It requires AngularJS v1.2.6 or higher and angular-animate for the CSS3 transformations.
 (I would suggest to use /1.2.8/angular-animate.js, there is a weird blinking in newer versions.)
+There is one change from original AngularJS Toaster - method remove.
+You can add id to any of your toast and then remove it by this id.

 ### Current Version 0.4.12